science-digital/sd-integration-tool-template/README.md

 # Technologies

-These are the technologies that you will need to use to integrate your tool into Sciansa:

 The following matrix defines the technologies you will need to use to integrate your tool.
 If you are starting from scratch it is recommended that you use the default options.
 If you are integrating an existing tool the matrix highlights compatibility.